 This paper examines the outcomes of Washington State's Integrated Basic Education and Skills Training (I-BEST) program, in which basic skills instructors and college-level career-technical faculty jointly design and teach college-level occupational courses for basic skills students.
 Basic skills instruction occurs concomitantly with instruction in college-level career-technical skills, offering students an accelerated track into college programs.

-The study used a multivariate analysis to compare the educational outcomes over a two-year tracking period of I-BEST students with those of other basic skills students, including non I-BEST students who enrolled in at least one workforce course in academic year 2006–07.
+The study used a multivariate analysis to compare the educational outcomes over a two-year tracking period of I-BEST students with those of other basic skills students, including non-I-BEST students who enrolled in at least one workforce course in the 2006–07 academic year.
 Students participating in I-BEST achieved better educational outcomes than did other basic skills students.
 I-BEST students were more likely to continue into credit-bearing coursework, earn college credits, attain occupational certificates, and make point gains on basic skills tests.

 A brief of this paper, Building Bridges to Postsecondary Training for Low-Skill Adults: Outcomes of Washington State’s I-BEST Program, is available for download.